AXIOMPHARMACEUTICALS

 Mechanism

 GHK-Cu, the primary component (50mg/80mg), is a copper peptide that can be irritating locally.
-Even with KPV's anti-inflammatory properties, some users experience redness and swelling at injection sites.
+Even with KPV's anti-inflammatory properties, some users redness and swelling at injection sites.
 Rotating sites and using lower doses help mitigate reactions.

 Research areas

-• KLOW builds upon GLOW protocol by adding KPV for enhanced anti-inflammatory action.
+• KLOW builds upon GLOW protocol by adding KPV for anti-inflammatory action.
 This combination lacks clinical trials on the specific four-peptide formulation despite individual component research.
 Standard vial contains 80mg blend (50mg GHK-Cu, 10mg TB-500, 10mg BPC-157, 10mg KPV).

-• Each peptide contributes distinct biological pathways: GHK-Cu modulates gene expression for tissue repair, TB-500 enhances cellular migration and wound healing, BPC-157 upregulates growth factors for tissue regeneration, and KPV inhibits NF-κB inflammatory pathway.
+• Each peptide contributes distinct biological pathways: GHK-Cu modulates gene expression for tissue repair, TB-500 cellular migration and wound healing, BPC-157 upregulates growth factors for tissue regeneration, and KPV inhibits NF-κB inflammatory pathway.

 • Multi-modal healing addressing tissue through complementary pathways

-• Enhanced tolerability with KPV versus GLOW formulation
+• tolerability with KPV versus GLOW formulation

 • Single injection convenience factor